reverb6821/storelytic/README.md

 ├── public                                # Root folder that gets served up as our react app.
 ├── src                                   # React root folder
 │   ├── assets                            # Custom style & fonts
-│   ├── common                            # Common files
-│   ├── context                           # Context Provider setup folder
 │   ├── components                        # Component's creation
 │   ├── pages                             # All pages are mounted here
-│   ├── services                          # Services for the app
+│   └── services                          # Services for the app
-│   └──  slices                           # Redux services, a collection of Redux reducer logic and actions for a single feature.
 ├── App.js                                # Basic React Components
-├── index.js                              # This files renders our component and registers service workers ├── index.scss                            # Contains styles of our react component ├── serviceWorker.js                      # Service worker for pre-caching the scripts files of our react app thereby improving performance.
+├── index.js                              # This files renders our component and registers service workers ├── App.scss                              # Contains styles of our react component ├── serviceWorker.js                      # Service worker for pre-caching the scripts files of our react app thereby improving performance.
-├── reportWebVitals.js                    # Where endpoints are stored
+└── reportWebVitals.js                    # Where endpoints are stored
-└── redux.js                              # Redux configuration

 ```

 ## Built With